Personal profile

 Biography

 My degree in English Language and Literature at the University of Manchester, followed by a Masters in Children’s Literature and Illustration, fostered my interested in children’s books, fairy tales, and literacy.
 Having qualified as a teacher in 2006, I worked in an inner city school in London for two years, where I became increasingly interested in children and reading at school.
 I gained an ESRC 1+3 funded Studentship for a Masters in Social Research Methods, and a PhD in Sociology, at the University of Surrey to develop these interests.
 Through my doctoral research on children, reading and identity, I explored issues around picture books at school, children’s identity work, and research with children using participative methods.
-Whilst studying, I taught in a range of London schools, including in an autism unit for children aged 7-11 years, and engaged in tutoring students with special educational needs, including autism.
 I also worked as a graduate tutor in the Sociology department at the University of Surrey, and as a research assistant on a project on the Sociology of the arts.
 I successfully completed my PhD in June 2013.
-Current research interests focus upon autism and literacy, the use of visual methods in research with children, and literacy practices in the school and home.
+In my role as Senior Lecturer in Childhood Studies at Portsmouth, which I have held since 2014, I teach on research methods with children, theorising children's voices and Children's Literature.
+Current research interests focus upon different ways to account for and amplify children's voices in matters which affect their lives, with a particular interest in children's sleep and the views of the very young about how their sleep is managed in their homes.

 Research Interests